cscosu/ctf-writeups/2021/plaidctf/pearls_ustor/README.md

 Exploit: Upload a `flag.lnk` symlink to `/cygdrive/c/flag.txt`

-Walthrough: https://youtu.be/yht7bpF0Ei0 (solved with ammar2, elnardu, and Exaphis)
+Walkthrough: https://youtu.be/yht7bpF0Ei0 (solved with ammar2, elnardu, and Exaphis)